Admission as an inpatient

 After referral, admission to the Inpatient Unit at the Hospice is usually within 48 hours (depending on bed availability), and in the vast majority of cases, within a week.
 Patients are admitted for assessment, symptom control, rehabilitation and terminal care.

-Upon arrival, either with family/friends or by a GP-arranged ambulance, the individual is met by one of our volunteer receptionists.
-A nurse from the ward will greet them, take them to the ward and help them to settle in.
+Upon arrival, either with family or friends or by a GP-arranged ambulance, a nurse from the ward will greet them, take them to the ward and help them to settle in.
 Once settled in, a doctor and nurse will discuss with the patient what their needs are, and if they have any concerns.
 They then start any medication or treatments.
 A doctor is available all day and throughout their stay.
 Inpatients and their families are involved in the decisions made about their care during their stay and after they leave the Hospice.

 The Hospice aims to be a ‘home from home’ as much as is possible.
 Inpatients do not have to follow a set routine and they have control over what they do.
 The Hospice provides an opportunity for three cooked meals a day and a member of the kitchen team aims to visit each patient to talk over any specific dietary requirements they may have.
 Volunteer Home Makers are on hand throughout the day to make tea and coffee for patients and their visitors, and there are organised activities in the Day Hospice which inpatients are welcome to join if they want to.